syntasso/workshop/README.md

 ### Startup Jenkins

-Jenkins runs a few tasks on the first login, so let's get that started.
-First, you'll need to open access to the instance by running the following on a dedicated terminal:
+Jenkins runs a few tasks on first login, so let's get that started.
+First, you'll need to open access to the instance by running the following command on a dedicated terminal:

 ```bash